falfiya/falfia.fi/content/intro-type-theory-for-prog.md

       `JavaScript in ${Math.random() * 100 + 100 | 0} Seconds`;
 </script>

-To get on the same page, this post is going to use JavaScript for it's examples.
+To get on the same page, this post is going to use JavaScript for its examples.
 If you already know JavaScript and TypeScript, you can [skip ahead](#dynamic-typing).